Some cancer drugs can cause changes to your eyes and your eyesight. But there are treatments that can help and things you can do to cope.

 Drugs that can affect your eyes

 Doctors use many different types of drugs to treat cancer.
-Some of them may affect your eyes or your eyesight.
+Some of them may cause changes to your eyes or eyesight.

-Drugs affect people in different ways and it is not possible to tell in advance who will have particular side effects.
+Drugs affect people in different ways.
+It is not possible to tell in advance who will have particular side effects.
 It depends on:

 - the drug or combination of drugs you are having

 - how you have reacted to drug treatment in the past

 Some cancer drugs can cause eyesight changes.
 This can be due to:

 - clouding of the lens of the eye (cataract)

 - blurred vision